intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 unintended dependencies and requiring active maintenance.
-The increased deployment of encryption provides an opportunity to reconsider parts of Internet architecture that have rather used implicit derivation of input signals for on-path functions than explicit signaling, as recommended by RFC 8558 {{RFC8558}}.
+The increased deployment of encryption provides an opportunity to reconsider parts of Internet architecture that have rather used implicit derivation of input signals for on-path elements than explicit signaling, as recommended by RFC 8558 {{RFC8558}}.

 RFC 8558 defines the term "path signals" as signals to or from on-path